tap349/tap349.github.io/_posts/2017-05-24-react-native-android.md

 if you don't start it manually it will be started automatically by `react-native run-android` in a new Terminal window.
-IMO it's better to do it manually in a separate iTerm2 tab instead of opening an extra window.
+IMO it's better to do it manually in a separate iTerm2 tab instead of having an extra open window.

 NOTE: you may think of it as a Rails server but for RN application.